 After taking part in the programme, she used a beauty pageant competition in Canada as a platform to talk about everyday peacebuilding and the Pillars of Positive Peace, and won!

 She says her pageant win will highlight the voices of women globally who work every single day to create more peaceful communities, often without recognition or realisation of the critical role they play.

 Jelena became interested in peace and social justice after growing up during the Balkans conflict in the 1990s.
 She gained degrees in law, peace and conflict and then taught negotiation and conflict resolution.

 After undertaking the IEP Ambassador Programme she has used Positive Peace as a teaching tool that became especially relevant during the onset of the COVID-19 pandemic.

 She says she has seen firsthand, how the concept of Positive Peace can change attitudes of young people who will be vital in constructing a more peaceful society.

-Are you interested in becoming an ambassador for peace in 2021?
+Are you interested in becoming an ambassador for peace?
 Sign up to express your interest in the program.